by Jason Wasserman MD PhD FRCPC

 There are two types of extrathyroidal extension:

 Macroscopic (gross) extrathyroidal extension is important because it increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
-On the contrary, microscopic extrathyroidal extension does not change the tumour stage.
+In contrast, microscopic extrathyroidal extension does not change the tumour stage.

+Vascular invasion (also called angioinvasion) is the spread of tumour cells into a blood vessel.
 Blood vessels carry blood around the body.
 Tumour cells that enter a blood vessel are able to spread to distant parts of the body such as the lungs and bones.
-The movement of tumour cells into a blood vessel is called vascular invasion or angioinvasion.
-If vascular invasion is seen, your pathologist will count the number of vessels that contain tumour cells.

 A margin is the tissue that has to be cut by the surgeon to remove the tumour along with any normal tissue from your body.
 Pathologists examine all margins to see if there are any tumour cells at the cut edge of the tissue.
 A margin is considered positive when there are tumour cells at the very edge of the cut tissue.
 A negative margin means there were no tumour cells seen at the cut edge of the tissue.
 Margins can only be assessed after the entire tumour has been removed.